Online Fingerstyle Guitar lessons

 Suspended Chords (Sus Chords)

-Edgard Javier taught 13 days ago
+Edgard Javier taught about 1 month ago

 The tutor and student worked on fundamental guitar techniques, specifically right-hand alternate picking and muting, along with left-hand fretting posture and wrist mobility.
 They also began learning basic chord shapes and a common chord progression (16251) in G major.
 The student was assigned practice exercises for these techniques and chords.